 Lifestyle diseases have been defined as “diseases of longevity or diseases of civilization”.
 Some experts believe that diseases like heart problems, diabetes and obesity are results of living what they call a “western lifestyle”, like what I have just described.
 So once we have been diagnosed with one of these diseases, it is possible to control them and lead a healthy life?
 Experts say that it is just a matter of proper exercise and nutrition.

 Phytonutrients are the latest buzz word in nutrition.
-Carotenoids, flavonoids, phenols are organic substances found in plants which bring us good health.
+Carotenoids, flavonoids, phenols are organic substances found in plants that bring us good health.
 Carrots, green vegetables, tomatoes and other colorful vegetables and fruits, berries and even tea have been proven to repair cell damage, act as antioxidants, thus keeping aging at bay, increasing immunity, preventing cancer and producing Vitamin A. Dark green and yellow vegetables are known to reduce the chances of a stroke.

-Lesson Learned: Suggest to always include a lot of greens, reds, and yellows in your & child's diet.
+Recommended: Suggest to always include a lot of greens, reds, and yellows in your & child's diet.
 Maybe its time we went to the sabzi mandi and bought some karelas.